47colborne/dynamini/README.md

 > ['wheel', 'brakes', BigDecimal(5)]
 ```

-Please note that changing arrays in place using mutator methods like << or map! will not record a change to the object.
+Please note that changing enumerables in place using mutator methods like << or map! will not record a change to the object.

 If you want to make changes like this, either clone it then use the assignment operator (e.g. model.array = model.array.dup << 'foo') or call model.mark(:attribute) after mutation and before saving to force Dynamini to write the change.